sharadmv/deepx/README.md

 # deepx
-A basic deep learning library written using `theano` and `theanify`
+A basic deep learning library written using `theano`.

 Installation
 ====================================